adityalahiri/adityalahiri.github.io/_posts/2020-04-05-The Subscription Boom Courtesy Of The Pandemic.md

 ---
 published: true
 ---
+* Beneficial subscription services being offered at a discount. *

 Even if you have been living under a rock for the past few weeks, you surely know about the pandemic that has turned our lives upside down.
 The negative impacts of the same are innumerable and have been discussed and consumed at length now.
 However,